UMass Lowell River Hawks men's basketball

 The UMass Lowell River Hawks men's basketball team represents the University of Massachusetts Lowell in Lowell, Massachusetts, United States.
 Beginning in the 2013–14 season, the River Hawks made the jump to NCAA Division I and joined the America East Conference.
 As part of their transition from Division II to Division I, they were not eligible for postseason play until the 2017–2018 season.
 The team is coached by Pat Duquette, who is in his tenth season.
-The River Hawks currently play most of their home games at the Costello Athletic Center but some games will be played at Tsongas Center.
+The River Hawks currently play most of their home games at the Kennedy Family Athletic Complex but some games will be played at Tsongas Center.
 In 1988, UMass Lowell (then known as the University of Lowell) was the NCAA Division II national champions.

 Postseason

 NCAA Division II Tournament results

 The River Hawks have appeared in the NCAA Division II Tournament ten times, making that tournament's Elite Eight three times.
 Their combined record is 15–9.
 They were Division II national champions in 1988.